-Interagency Coordination: Within the Lake Okeechobee Watershed, large property owners have been contacted to look out for the plant.
-Also, the Sanibel-Captive Conservation Foundation has been notified in order to look for the plant in their role as Caloosahatchee River Riverkeeper.
+Interagency Coordination: Within the Lake Okeechobee watershed, large property owners have been contacted to look out for the plant.
+The Sanibel-Captive Conservation Foundation has been notified to look for the plant in their role as Caloosahatchee River Riverkeeper.

-Regulatory Tools: Tropical American watergrass is not a Federal or Florida noxious weed.
+Regulatory Tools: Tropical American water grass is not a Federal or Florida Noxious Weed.

-Critical Needs: Additional herbicide research and funding for monitoring and rapid response efforts.
+Critical Needs: Additional herbicide research and funding for monitoring and rapid response efforts is needed.

-2014 Status of Tropical American Watergrass by Management Region
+2014 Status of Tropical American Water Grass by Management Region